Speakers

 Nevil Speer works as an industry consultant based in Bowling Green, Kentucky.
 He has experience in both academia and private industry and has worked within the livestock and food industry across multiple fronts.
 His career includes working with several start-ups along with various service and consultation projects spanning a wide variety of topics.
 In addition, he has authored several influential industry white papers and currently serves as a regular contributor to Drovers.

-Certified Angus Beef, Executive Vice President of Business Development
+Certified Angus Beef, Vice President of Foodservice

 T.J. and Tifini Olson